Wrap an agent with firma run

 curl https://example.cominside the sandbox under a sandbox identity.

 The Sidecar receives the curl’s request, runs it through the pipeline, and either dispatches or denies.
-The curl invocation never sees a token; it just talks to the proxy.
+With sidecar-seeded capabilities, the curl invocation never sees a token; it just talks to the proxy.
+If you use --capability-file, current firma run exports capability material into the wrapped process environment for compatibility, so do not use that mode when token non-exposure is a hard requirement.

 firma run execution flow (Linux: bwrap + seccomp + Sidecar governance)